Writing for history

 writing for history

-Despite the technological advances of the modern era, not much has changed in this regard.
-Historians today still use documents, books, essays and other forms of writing to record their findings.
+Despite the technological advances of the last two decades, not much has changed with regard to writing for history.
 New technologies have changed the ways that historical sources and written information are stored, shared and presented – but not the information itself.
+Modern historians still use documents, books, essays and other forms of writing to record their findings.

-Regardless of the technologies available, history students should still expect to undertake a sizeable amount of reading and writing.
-Success in history hinges not just on your interest in and knowledge of the past but your ability to write clearly and effectively.
+Despite the advent and the usefulness of new technologies, history students should still expect to undertake a sizeable amount of reading and writing.
+Success in history courses hinges not only on your interest in and knowledge of the past but your ability to write clearly and effectively.

-With practice – along with advice, reflection and hopefully support – you will become an effective history writer.
-It is not an easy process.
-It will take time and cannot be rushed.
-As with most things, different students progress at different speeds.
+With practice, advice and reflection, you will become an effective history writer.
+It is not an easy process: it will take time and cannot be hurried.
+As with many things, different students will progress at different speeds.
 The important thing is to work hard, be patient and remain positive.

 Here are some general tips about writing for history.
 You can also find useful information on our page about writing history essays.